5-Tonewoods-You-Just-Cannot-Avoid-for-your-Guitar Exotic Wood Zone

 5 Tonewoods You Just Cannot Avoid for your Guitar

 When carefully crafting a guitar, several aspects are taken into consideration.
-In the case of an electric guitar, there are a range of design elements that contribute to the overall sound; pickup types, electronics setup, hardware, and tonewood choices are only a few to remember.
-However, when it comes to acoustic guitars, the wood configuration is arguably more essential.
+In the case of an electric guitar, guitar woods play a crucial role in shaping its tone and resonance.
+There are a range of design elements that contribute to the overall sound; pickup types, electronics setup, hardware, and tonewood choices are only a few to remember.However, when it comes to acoustic guitars, the tonewoods configuration is arguably more essential..
 If you take electronics and hardware out of the equation, the wood choices for the body, neck, and fretboard account for upwards of 90% of the design of an acoustic guitar, and they're almost entirely responsible for how it sounds.

-People could use the finest or even the rarest of woods for their guitars a long time ago, when almost all forms of woods were plentiful.
+People could use the finest tone woods or even the rarest of woods for their guitars a long time ago, when almost all forms of woods were plentiful.
 People are forced to compromise on their wood choices as a result of widespread use and overexploitation of wood.
 This is partly due to regulatory changes that limit the movement of certain rare woods, most notably rosewood, granadillo, and bubinga.

 To protect species from drastic declines in numbers, CITES (short for the Convention on International Trade in Endangered Species of Wild Fauna and Flora) introduced these reforms, which meant that any guitar made with these woods required CITES approval in order to be exported across borders – naturally, building guitars became a longer process with higher prices.
 Nowadays, acoustic guitar manufacturers use a wealth of different wood types, with exotic and alternative woods being used more commonly to avoid hefty fees and maintain consistent output; so without further ado, let’s delve deep into the world of acoustic guitar tonewoods.